mdditt2000/openshift-4-11/next-gen-routes-2-13/README.md

 # F5 BIG-IP Integration with OpenShift using F5 CIS to Configure Network

+**Note**: This demo and document is only for gathering feedback and making possible changes for CIS 2.13.
+This is a pre-release and not for production use

-This document expands on [OpenShift OVN-Kubernetes using F5 BIG-IP HA with NO Tunnels](https://github.com/mdditt2000/k8s-bigip-ctlr/tree/main/user_guides/ovn-kubernetes-ha#readme) using OVN-Kubernetes with F5 BIG-IP where CIS is dynamically adding the static routes
+This document expands on [OpenShift OVN-Kubernetes using F5 BIG-IP HA with NO Tunnels](https://github.com/mdditt2000/k8s-bigip-ctlr/tree/main/user_guides/ovn-kubernetes-ha#readme) where CIS dynamically configures BIG-IP with network routes of the OpenShift Cluster.
+This feature simplifies BIG-IP administrators work when OpenShift nodes are adding or removed.

 ![architecture](https://github.com/mdditt2000/openshift-4-11/blob/main/next-gen-routes-2-13/diagram/2023-04-05_10-31-46.png)